krishaamer/green-filter-research/research/literature/ai.md

     many names for the automated systems that help humans in many activities, powered by artificial intelligence models and algorithms.

+-   AI can enable Intention Economy where one describes one’s needs
+    @searlsIntentionEconomyWhen2012

 -   @davidjohnstonSmartAgentProtocol2023 proposes ***Smart Agents***,
     “general purpose AI that acts according to the goals of an